HChai01/ISGPRE/README.md

 The mapping service is also available on our Docker version.

 Please run `java docker_refseq_to_ensembl` or `java docker_symbol_to_ensembl` to produce Ensembl identifiers from [Other_identifiers.txt](https://github.com/HChai01/ISGPRE/blob/main/docker-test-files/Other_identifiers.txt).

+P.S. in Windows, command in Step 4) should be changed to `docker run -v %cd%:/app/inout -i -d hchai01/isgpre:1.0`

 # Web server
 The web server version of our ISGPRE project is accessible at: http://isgpre.cvr.gla.ac.uk/.